Roads in South Africa

 South Africa has a highly developed road network, which is considered one of, if not the finest in Africa.
 According to official records, the total road network spans approximately 535,000 kilometers, comprising 168,000 kilometers of urban roads and 366,872 kilometers of other roads.

 The network includes a significant number of high-capacity roads, with 2,160 kilometers of motorway and 940 kilometers of four-lane roads.
 Additionally, there are 62,794 kilometers of single-carriageway paved roads and 300,978 kilometers of gravel roads.

 However, the Department of Transport reports a more extensive network of 750,000 kilometers, with 158,124 kilometers of paved roads.
 This discrepancy may be due to differences in classification or data sources.

 Roads in South Africa are classified according to service-based letters.
-For example, "N" for national roads (such as the N1), "R" for regional and provincial roads (such as the R301), and "M" for metropolitan roads (such as the M3 and M5).
+For example, "N" for national routes (such as the N1), "R" for regional and provincial routes (such as the R301), and "M" for metropolitan routes (such as the M3 and M5).